polterguy/magix/README.md

 For a thorough explanation of Magix, please check out Magix' youtube channel at; https://www.youtube.com/MareMara13

-Magix is created around one axiom called "Active Events", and Active Event is an alternative to methods and functions for invoking functionality, and allows for loosely couplinjg together different modules and components, orchestrating your application together, with a much more plugable architecture
+Magix is created around one axiom called "Active Events".
+Active Events are an alternative to methods and functions for invoking functionality, and allows for loosely coupling together different modules and components, orchestrating your application together, with a much more plugable architecture

-To create an Active Event you do something like this
+To create an Active Event you would do something like this

 ```
 public class ControllerSample : ActiveController